 Depersonalization/derealization are psychiatric disorders and are considered disassociative disorders.
 People who have had it describe depersonalization/derealization disorder as feeling like you are outside your body and that everything is a dream.

-With depersonalization, you question if you are real and with derealization, you question if external actions are real.
-It is possible for someone to have one or both of these disorders.
+With depersonalization, you question if you are real, and with derealization, you ask if external actions are real.
+Someone can have one or both of these disorders.

-Although from time to time you may have this feeling, in depersonalization/derealization this feeling happens frequently, disrupts your consciousness and you are not able to function.
-These episodes also cause a high rate of stress and anxiety which makes the condition worse.
+Although you may have this feeling from time to time, in depersonalization/derealization, this feeling happens frequently, disrupts your consciousness, and you cannot function.
+These episodes also cause a high rate of stress and anxiety, making the condition worse.

 It is more common for women to experience a disassociative disorder than for men.
 There are multiple reports about depersonalization on Reddit.

 Symptoms of the Depersonalization Disorder